Dr Erin Walcon

 Her 2013 PhD, titled Vital Spaces/Vital Signs: Young People, Performance, Identity and Dialogue, examined the ways in which devised theatre practice with young people aged 13-19 creates pedagogically rich space for dialogue about identity and social change.
 From 2013-2015, Erin worked on the AHRC-funded Amatueur Dramatics: Crafting Communities in TIme and Space as a postdoctoral research fellow.
 This research was led by Jane Milling (Exeter), Helen Nicholson (Royal Holloway) and Nadine Holdsworth (Warwick) and was the first major study to seriously consider the social and cultural dimensions of amateur dramatics.
 Erin serves as a board member for Theatre Alibi, and helped to host their Getting Through the Cracks symposium series in 2020-21.

-Erin's research interests include: participatory arts, social justice, community engagement, pedagogy, and theatre in education.
-Her own interest in the ethical concerns regarding digital mediums and participant voices are explored in a case study authored here: Capturing the Ephemeral, a case study.
+Erin's research interests include: dialogic theatre, participatory arts, social justice, community engagement, critical pedagogy, and theatre in education.
 As a practitioner, Erin facilitates and directs devised theatre, using creative writing, physical techniques, dance and original music to create new works with young people.

 Research through practice

 External impact and engagement

 Erin's work is practice-based, and depends upon strong partnerships with the local community.
 As former Artistic Director of Devon Youth Theatre, Erin developed a long-term partnership with DAISI (Devon Arts in Schools Initiative) to provide a free schools theatre outreach programme every January/February.
 This outreach programme culminates with a showcase at the Exeter Northcott Theatre.
 This outreach programme continues as the Devising Discovery Series, now funded by the Widening Participation office & by Doorstep Arts' Open Doors Outreach programme.
 Schools interested in booking outreach workshops as part of the Devising Discovery series should email Erin directly.

 As one of the members of staff working with the Applied Theatre pathway, she supports university students working out in the field with various school, health and community groups.
 Current project placements include RD&E Hospital Children's Ward, Age UK, Magic Carpet, Bigfoot Arts SW, Libraries Unlimited, and the Pupil Referral Unit at the Stansfield Centre in Exeter.